Questions and Answers about Washington's Relocation Law

 The court SHOULD NOT consider:

-whether the person seeking to move will give up and stay if the child is not permitted to move; or
+Whether the custodial parent will give up and stay if the child is not allowed to move.

-If you do not object within 30 days of getting notice, the period for objection expires.
-The court will automatically grant the relocation.
+If you do not object within 30 days of getting notice, the court will automatically grant the relocation.

-After the 30-day period expires, either parent may go to court and ask the court to sign the revised proposed parenting plan submitted with the notice as a court order.
-If the court does not sign the revised proposed parenting plan as an order, it may be difficult to enforce in the future.
+After the 30-day period expires, either parent can ask the court to sign and enter the revised proposed parenting plan submitted with the notice.
+If you do not do this, it may be hard to enforce the new parenting plan.

-A court may not prevent relocation when the only objection is from a nonparent UNLESS:
+A court may not prevent relocation when only a nonparent objects UNLESS both of these are true:

-- You gave the required notice in a timely manner or there is enough reason to enter a temporary order in the absence of compliance with notice requirements; AND
+You gave the required notice in a timely manner or, even if you did not, there is still enough reason to enter a temporary order; AND

-- after examining evidence presented by both parties, it is likely that the court would approve the intended relocation of the child.
+After examining both parties' evidence, it is likely the court would approve the move.

-- In some limited circumstances, a relocating parent may be able to obtain an ex parte order allowing relocation before the 30 days have passed.
-This varies on a case-by-case basis.
-See our packet Self-Help Guide to Getting an Ex Parte Order to Move with Your Children.
-Or get the forms you need at http://www.courts.wa.gov/forms/.
-(The form numbers are WPF DRPSCU.07.0800 and 07.0830.)
+*In some limited circumstances, a moving parent may be able to get an ex parte order allowing the move before the 30 days have passed.
+See our packet Getting an Ex Parte Order to Move with Your Children.

 - Call CLEAR at 1-888-201-1014